ps8v9/lcasecbl/README.md

 lcasecbl
 ========

-C utility to format COBOL in lowercase.
+C99 utility to format COBOL in lowercase.

 The following are excluded from being converted to lowercase: